zekesonxx/wfupdate/CONFIG.md

 ## wine
 * `wineprefix`: `WINEPREFIX` env var to use, for running the game and for finding paths.
 Defaults to the actual `WINEPREFIX` env var present when running wfupdate, and otherwise to `~/.wine` (use of default wineprefix not recommended).
 * `winearch`: Value to set as `WINEARCH` environment variable.
 Should be `win32` or `win64`.
 Defaults to `win32`.
+* `winebin`: Path to the folder containing the Wine binaries to use to run the game.
+Defaults to `/usr/bin`.
+* `winelib`: Path to the folder (or folders, separated with `:`) containing libraries Wine needs, which will be prepended to `LD_LIBRARY_PATH`.
+Defaults to nothing.

 # Planned (these don't function yet)
 ## game